Do you know which flours have the highest number of calories and which ones have the lowest?

 However, since we never stop learning, this new information about the calorie count will change my use of blanched almond flour.

 For gluten free recipes, blanched almond flour is one of the few flours that you can use without adding other flours to it which is great.

 Personally though, gluten free or not, I am no longer going to create any recipes that only have a single ingredient of blanched almond flour.
 The calorie count is too high.
 Most of my recipes were like this anyway (where I combined other gluten free flours like coconut flour, garbanzo bean flour, spelt flour and qunioa. ) When you do this, the added calories doesn’t add up to be a lot more and you get the added nutritional value.

-In saying that….if you are interested in controlling calories, you might as well use almond meal combined with other flours; which is actually more nutritious.
+With that being said, if you have an interest in calorie control, it is advisable to utilize almond meal in combination with other flours, as it is actually more nutritious.
 Just my thoughts on the topic for a later blog post.

 THE WINNER!
 Which Flour Had The Least Number of Calories?

 There were three winners in the low calorie flour contest!

 1.Kamut flour came in at 47 calories per 1/8 cup!
 I LOVE this flour and have experimented with it quite a bit.
 Stay tuned, more posts on this flour and more recipes to come.